-Both offer a free plan and a ~$79/mo Pro tier.
+Both are free to start, with a ~$79/mo Pro tier.
 The difference is what happens to the doses in your plan.

-Scribenote is a lightweight, well-liked SOAP-note scribe with a genuine free plan — great for solo vets who want fast, simple notes.
-VetDoze matches the free-plan and price point but adds a verified dose engine, fluid rates, and prescription output.
+Scribenote is a lightweight, well-liked SOAP-note scribe with a genuine free plan, great for solo vets who want fast, simple notes.
+VetDoze matches the price point, is free to start with a 30-consult trial, and adds a verified dose engine, fluid rates, and prescription output.
 Pick Scribenote for minimal notes; VetDoze to also get computed, never-guessed doses.

 | VetDozeUs | Scribenote | |